EMBRYOPSIDA Pirani & Prado

-[[MAGNOLIALES + LAURALES] [CANELLALES + PIPERALES]] / MAGNOLIIDS / MAGNOLIANAE Takhtajan: (neolignans +); vessels solitary and in radial multiples, (with simple perforation plates in primary xylem); (sieve tube plastids with polygonal protein crystals); lamina margins entire; A many, spiral [possible position here], extrorse; ovules with hypostase, nucellar cap +, raphal bundle branches at the chalaza; antipodal cells soon die.
-Back to Main Tree
+[[MAGNOLIALES + LAURALES] [CANELLALES + PIPERALES]] / MAGNOLIIDS / MAGNOLIANAE Takhtajan: (neolignans +); root cap meristem open; vessels solitary and in radial multiples, (with simple perforation plates in primary xylem); (sieve tube plastids with polygonal protein crystals); lamina margins entire; A many, spiral [possible position here], extrorse; ovules with hypostase, nucellar cap +, raphal bundle branches at the chalaza; antipodal cells soon die. - Back to Main Tree

-An earlier fossil-based estimate for both stem and crown divergence is ca 98 m.y.
-(Crepet et al. 2004: magnoliids sister to monocots).
-For summaries of the fossil history of the group, especially prominent in the Mid Cretaceous and later, see Friis et al. (1997, 2006, 2011).
+An earlier fossil-based estimate for both stem and crown divergence is ca 98 Ma (Crepet et al. 2004: magnoliids sister to monocots).
+For summaries of the fossil history of the group, especially prominent in the mid Cretaceous and later, see Friis et al. (1997, 2006, 2011).

-Chemistry, Morphology, etc. Hegnauer (1990) discussed the chemistry of the Polycarpicae, which includes Austrobaileyales and Ranunculales; similar isoflavonoids are found in Magnoliaceae, Lauraceae and Chloranthaceae.
+Chemistry, Morphology, etc..
+Hegnauer (1990) discussed the chemistry of the Polycarpicae, which in addition to this clade also includes Austrobaileyales and Ranunculales; similar isoflavonoids are found in Magnoliaceae, Lauraceae and Chloranthaceae.

 For a convenient summary of a number of features of wood anatomy, see Herendeen et al. (1999b).
-Magnolioid roots are scattered through the clade, being recorded from a number of woody members of Laurales and Magnoliales.
+Magnoliid roots are scattered through the clade, being recorded from a number of woody members of Laurales and Magnoliales.
 These roots are stout, often ³3 mm across, lack root hairs (?always), and are endomycorrhizal - associated conditions (see Baylis 1975; St John 1980).
+Other magnoliids, members of the ANA grade and Pinales other than Pinaceae also have rather stout roots, and of course nearly all are woody, and magnoliid roots also have high nitrogen concentrations, etc. (Valverde-Barrantes et al. 2017).
 Taxa with broadly lobed leaf blades are scattered throughout this clade (but not in the small Canellales).
 See Erbar (1983, inc. Illicium) for carpel morphology and Ronse Decraene and Smets (1992b) for androecial morphology.

 Phylogeny.
-Although the sister group relationship of Piperales with Canellales in particular is at first sight unexpected, the magnoliid clade as a whole and the relationships within the group are turning out to be quite robust (Massoni et al. 2014: good generic sampling, 12 markers from three compartments).
-There was not much morphological support for this grouping (Doyle & Endress 2000); features like tectum structure, etc., showing considerable variation (J. A. Doyle 2005).
-However, molecular support for the clade has been increasing in successive studies (e.g. Qiu et al. 1999, 2000, 2005: support levels depend on the analysis, the node sometimes collapses], 2006b, 2010; Zanis et al. 2002; Jansen et al. 2006b; Zhengqiu et al. 2006; Cai et al. 2006; Müller et al. 2006: support for [Canellales + Piperales] poor; Jansen et al. 2007: little maximum parsimony support; Moore et al. 2007: group not in all analyses; Soltis et al. 2007a; Soltis et al. 2011).
+The sister group relationship of Piperales with Canellales in particular is at first sight unexpected, but the magnoliid clade as a whole and the relationships within the group are turning out to be quite robust (Massoni et al. 2014: good generic sampling, 12 markers from three compartments).
+There was not much morphological support for this grouping (Doyle & Endress 2000), features like tectum structure, etc., showing considerable variation (J. A. Doyle 2005), and Piperales in particular tended to link with other groups.
+Hilu et al. (2003: matK analysis) found the poorly supported relationships [Piperales [Canellales [Magnoliales + Laurales]]].
+However, molecular support for the topology below is usually stronger in more recent studies (e.g. Qiu et al. 1999, 2000, 2005: support levels depend on the analysis, the node sometimes collapses], 2006b, 2010; Zanis et al. 2002; Jansen et al. 2006b; Zhengqiu et al. 2006; Cai et al. 2006; Müller et al. 2006: support for [Canellales + Piperales] poor; Jansen et al. 2007: little maximum parsimony support; M. J. Moore et al. 2007: group not evident in all analyses; Soltis et al. 2007a; Soltis et al. 2011; Foster et al. 2016a: q.v. for details, support rather poor).
 Support includes the possession of unique indels (Löhne & Borsch 2005).
-Soltis et al. (2007a) found weak support for a grouping [Magnoliales + Canellales]; relationships in Bell et al. (2010) are [Piperales [Laurales [Canellales + Magnoliales]]], although they have little support.
+Soltis et al. (2007a) found weak support for a grouping [Magnoliales + Canellales]; relationships in Bell et al. (2010) are [Piperales [Laurales [Canellales + Magnoliales]]], although they, too, have little support.